culturesofknowledge/emplaces/design/display.md

 [Screenshot](https://github.com/culturesofknowledge/emplaces/blob/master/images/screenshots/resources-bib-feedback.png)

 _Related Resources_ provide a means for listing additional, predominant digital resources related to a place which aren't usefully represented in traditional bibliographies.
-In many instances, these will be live links to searches carried out on external databases (for example, all letters sent to or from a place).
+In many instances, these will be live links to searches carried out on external databases.
+For example, to all letters sent to or from a place, or to all mentions of a place in a text.

 The _Bibliography_ is intended for recording predominantly offline, scholarly print publications.
 In the initial release of EM Places, this will be a simple formatted text list.
 However, our intent is that in the future, contributors creating the list will be able to easily see if a certain entry had previously been added to a different record, and to select this, so that bibliographic entries can be added in a consistent manner.
 In addition, contributors should ideally also have a means to add a bibliographic entry to a whole class of records (e.g. to have an entry appear in all places which are grouped together at the same level in a hierarchy).
 This feature would help prevent contributors working independently on different places (in e.g. the same region and period) from repeatedly entering the same reference in different records.

-#### Feedback

-A link to a simple comment form, referencing the current record and (if present) a link to the logged-in users profile, or else a mailto: link, referencing the current record (e.g. in the subject field).
+A link to a simple _Feedback_ form, or else a mailto: link, referencing the current record in the subject field.

 [Screenshot](https://github.com/culturesofknowledge/emplaces/blob/master/images/screenshots/credits-export.png)

-#### Credits, Contributors, License, and Export
+### Creator, Contributors, License, and Export

-[TBA]
+Our intent is to distinguish and separately credit the (single) _Creator_ of a place record, and the potentially multiple _Contributors_ to the data in it.
+Although we would be able, in principle, to record and display as a contributor each user who made a change to a data field in EM Places, it is unlikely that we will want to do so, as this would give equal credit to the person contributing the original data, and the person who made a trivial change to the data.
+Moreover, not all contributions to the gazetteer are equal.
+Deciding which types of edits to count as contributions will be managed under an editorial policy.

+EM Places will incorporate data from multiple sources, not all of which will have the same open-access _License_.
+Thus, for example, data from GeoNames is licensed under CC0, while research data from a contributor is likely to be shared under CC-BY.
+Which, and how many of these licenses to display here for users who wish to export data from EM Places will need to be settled under an editorial policy.

+Users will have the opportunity to _Export_ the open-access data in EM Places on-demand for reuse.
+We anticipate to provide support for sharing this data in tabular formats (CSV, Excel), as Linked Open Data (Turtle-RDF), and in the Geo-JSON format employed by the Pelagios Gazetteer Interchange Format.
+In the context of a single record, shown here, an export will only include the data for one place record.
+In the Search and Browse interface, EM Places users will additionally have the opportunity to export bulk records matching all or a selection of their search criteria.

 [1]: /images/current_display.pdf
 [2]: https://github.com/culturesofknowledge/emplaces#feedback-and-comments